-What to say instead: “We’re running out of options, but let me try a few longshot ideas.”
+What to say instead to not get fired: “We’re running out of options, but let me try a few long-shot ideas.”

-What to say instead: Several muted curse words issued directly into your sleeve before figuring out a Plan B.
+What to say instead to not get fired: Several muted curse words issued directly into your sleeve before figuring out a plan B.

 Right?
-I wish I’d developed the fielding skills necessary to become the starting second baseman for the Chicago Cubs in 1992, but since that has yet to occur (though I’m holding out hope they take a longshot chance on a 41-year-old who isn’t very good at baseball), I’m basically stuck dealing with the reality in front of my face.
+I wish I’d developed the fielding skills necessary to become the starting second baseman for the Chicago Cubs in 1992, but since that has yet to occur (though I’m holding out hope they take a long-shot chance on a 47-year-old who isn’t very good at baseball), I’m basically stuck dealing with the reality in front of me.

-What to say instead: “It would be nice if X would happen, but here’s what we’re looking at.”
+What to say instead to not get fired: “It would be nice if X would happen, but here’s what we’re looking at.”
 (Also, “Go Cubs.”)

 Great!
 At my last job, the CEO wore banana-yellow suits, held delightful four-hour meetings and told weirdly lengthy anecdotes about Norway.
 Happily, I don’t work there anymore, so none of that matters.

-What to say instead: When appropriate, bring any good ideas/policies to the table at your current job.
+What to say instead to not get fired: When appropriate, bring any good ideas or policies to the table at your current job.
 Those are great.
 Making it sound like you’re pining for your banana-yellow past is less so.

 5. “I’ll get to it, but it’s not a priority right now.”

 There’s nothing people like more than hearing they’re not important to the person they’re talking to.
-(Chipotle guy: “Sure, I’ll make your burrito, when I christen it truly worthy of my care and attention.”)
+Imagine if the employee at Chipotle said, “Sure, I’ll make your burrito, when I christen it truly worthy of my care and attention.”

-What to say instead: This is easy—just leave out the second part of that sentence.
-Achieves the same effect, without a needless psychological gut punch.
+What to say instead to not get fired: This is easy—just leave out the second part of that sentence to achieve the same effect without a needless psychological gut punch.

 Ugh, I know, right?
 If only you’d, I don’t know, settled on a salary/rate when you took the job.
 That would have made the pathetically limited pay scale much less of a surprise.

-What to say instead: “I should negotiate a higher starting salary at my next job.”
+What to say instead to not get fired: “I should negotiate a higher starting salary at my next job.”

 7. “I don’t get paid enough for this!”

 Probably not!
-Sadly, Earth is practically coated with people who perform all manner of difficult, demanding jobs for nowhere near what they should be paid for them, and I’ll pause while the entire teaching profession raises its collective hand—great, thanks.
+Sadly, Earth is practically coated with people who perform all manner of difficult, demanding jobs for nowhere near what they should be paid for them (although for some people, that’s a matter of opinion).
+I’ll pause while the entire teaching profession raises its collective hand—great, thanks.
 Also, nobody likes whining.

-What to say instead: “One day, I will get paid enough for this.”
+What to say instead to not get fired: “One day, I will get paid enough for this.”

 8. “I’m bored.”

-What to say instead: Honestly, pretty much anything.
+What to say instead to not get fired: Honestly, pretty much anything.